 Known passwords for the Head's office:

 There is contradictory evidence for the location of Dumbledore's office.
-In GF28, the entrance is on the second floor, but in HBP, it is on the seventh floor in one of the towers.
+In GF28, the entrance is on the second floor, but in HBP, it is on the seventh floor.
+In CS11, the entrance is apparently on the fifth floor.

 The film set of the Head's office is filled with books.
 The books are aged and weathered and are scattered over most flat surfaces.
 They are also shelved around the walls by category, and within each section the same selection of invented titles are duplicated over and over.
 For example, one section is devoted to Magical Law. -SVA